ds-102/sp25/_staffers/boyu.md

 pronouns:
 ---

 Hi all!
-I’m Boyu, a rising senior studying Data Science, Statistics, and Economics.
-Hope you have fun in Data 102!
+I’m Boyu, hope you have fun in Data 102!